munchlife/Brainwave-Interference-Protocol/README.md

 # Brainwave Interference Protocol Whitepaper

 ## Introduction
 The Brainwave Interference Protocol is a cryptocurrency designed to regulate a planetarily-correct evolution of the communication that builds up and breaks down the planet and its life.
 It leverages the natural resonance of the Earth's electromagnetic field, known as the Schumann resonance, to incentivize individuals to constructively interfere with and phasically align their brainwaves with this frequency.
-By exposing various brainwave-based metrics with a focus on proving whether a life’s communications and actions are constructively or destructively interfering with the planet and its life, the Brainwave Interference Protocol can promote constructive brainwave interference and phasic alignment with the planet’s Schumann resonance energy field and between lives, giving way to a number of benefits including an improvement of well-being, interpersonal cooperation, quality of life, and stabilization of the planet’s climate.
+By exposing various brainwave-based metrics with a focus on proving whether a life’s communications and actions are constructively or destructively interfering with the planet and its life, the Brainwave Interference Protocol can promote constructive brainwave interference and phasic alignment with planet’s Schumann resonance energy field and between lives, giving way to a number of benefits including an improvement of well-being, interpersonal cooperation, quality of life, and stabilization of the planet’s climate.

 ## Background and Motivation
 The Brainwave Interference Protocol is inspired by the intersection of neuroscience, biophysics, environmental science, and cryptocurrency.
 The protocol leverages what is supposed to be a natural alignment between human brainwaves and the Schumann resonance to promote health, well-being, and planetary harmony.